 If you lower your expectations, the argument goes, then you won’t be disappointed by your partner.

-This advice is wrong.
-Donald Baucom, a psychology professor at the University of North Carolina, studied marital expectations for a decade.
+Is this advice really helpful?
+Dr. Donald Baucom, a psychology professor at the University of North Carolina, studied marital expectations for a decade.
 He found that people get what they expect.
 People with low expectations tend to be in relationships where they are treated poorly, and people with higher expectations tend to be in relationships where they are treated well.

-This suggests that by having high standards, you are far more likely to achieve the kind of relationship you want than you are by looking the other way and letting things slide.
+By having high (but still realistic) standards, you are far more likely to achieve the kind of relationship you want than you are by looking the other way and letting things slide.

 The “Good Enough” Relationship